How Accurate is the Standard Presentation of the Innovation Level of the Islamic Golden Age?

 How Much Intellectual Property Was Destroyed or Discarded by Muslims During Their Conquests?

 Most of the focus on the Golden Age of Islamic Discovery focuses on the intellectual property that was retained and translated.
 However, this is not the entire story.
 A great deal of intellectual property was destroyed by Muslims.
-Why is the subject not discussed when the topic of the Golden Are is put forward?
+Why is the subject not discussed when the topic of the Golden Age is put forward?

 Why Don’t We Attribute to the Nazis a Golden Age of Invention and Art?

-The Nazis produced a great deal of good scientific work, however, how much intellectual property in Europe was destroyed by the Nazis?
-How many historical builders alone were destroyed on both sides of the war?
+The Nazis produced a great deal of good scientific work; however, how much intellectual property in Europe was destroyed by the Nazis?
+How many historical buildings alone were destroyed on both sides of the war?
 There are sunken ships all over the Atlantic and Pacific oceans that are leaking toxic materials into the water.
-The Nazis, combined with the following conquests of the Soviet Union, which lasted far longer, of central and eastern Europe put those countries into a stagnant condition to which they have still only partially extricated themselves.
+The Nazis, combined with the following conquests of the Soviet Union, which lasted far longer, of central and eastern Europe, put those countries into a stagnant condition to which they have still only partially extricated themselves.
 Is that fact cleansed by the fact that Nazi science was instrumental in the US eventually getting to the Moon?
-How much intellectual property was destroyed by the allied bombing of Nazi Germany?
+How much intellectual property was destroyed by the Allied bombing of Nazi Germany?
 The Nazis also stole an enormous amount of art from the countries they conquered, and some of this art was destroyed.
 Again, why don’t we refer to this period as the Nazi Golden Age of art?

 Non-Islamic Studies as “Foreign Sciences”?